textileio/community/docs/hub/buckets.md

 #### Buckets and IPNS

 Every Bucket you create has a unique ID associated with it.
-The Bucket ID is an [IPNS](https://docs.ipfs.io/guides/concepts/ipns/) address that you can also use to fetch the latest Bucket content from any IFPS peer or view it over IPFS gateways that support the IPNS protocol.
+The Bucket ID is an [IPNS](https://docs.ipfs.io/guides/concepts/ipns/) address that you can also use to fetch the latest Bucket content from any IPFS peer or view it over IPFS gateways that support the IPNS protocol.

 ### More resources